-Right after the war in France, Captain Robert ‘Bob’ Maloubier and Liutenant Claude Riffaud, both of the French combat diving corps, started to search for a watch capable of withstanding their military diving missions – and they were thus instrumental in helping Blancpain introduce the legendary Fifty Fathoms in 1953.
+Right after the war in France, Captain Robert ‘Bob’ Maloubier and Lieutenant Claude Riffaud, both of the French combat diving corps, started to search for a watch capable of withstanding their military diving missions – and they were thus instrumental in helping Blancpain introduce the legendary Fifty Fathoms in 1953.
+The watch had been developed by Jacques Fiechter, Blancpain CEO at the time and was refined by the addition of magnetic shielding following the French military specifications.
 In addition the first commercially successful scuba set, the Aqualung twin hose open-circuit unit was debuted during that same era.
 Developed by Emile Gagnan and Jacques-Yves Cousteau, it was a system in which compressed air carried in back mounted cylinders was inhaled through a demand regulator and then exhaled into the water adjacent to the tank; the introduction of a capable/specialised diver watch and of the SCUBA (Self Contained Underwater Breathing Apparatus) were two monumental steps for opening up the exploration of the depths.

 From that point onwards most of the Swiss companies started to shift their attention towards the sea, trying to produce reliable underwater-capable wristwatches.
 Rolex, which produced the first oyster case watch in 1926, and Omega, with its Marine model in 1932, began to understand the peculiarities of a watch specifically designed for use in exclusively underwater environments.
 A proper diver watch should have been big, easy to read underwater, hermetically sealed and capable of withstanding shocks.
 The transformation of the simple water resistant watch to the tool diver watch happened at that exact point.
 Rolex stepped out with perhaps the most famous diver watch of them all, the Rolex Submariner; and Omega introduced the iconic Seamaster 300.
 Countless other companies followed, most notably Seiko, Doxa, Breitling and IWC.